waveformhealth/virtualvisit-android/README.md

 ### How it works

-This android application communicates with the [Virtual Visit](https://github.com/waveformhealth/virtualvisit-server) server to allow a patient to easily connect with a friend or family member for a Virtual Visit (video call).
+This android application communicates with the [Virtual Visit service](https://virtualvisit-twilio-serverless-1113-dev.twil.io/room) to allow a patient to easily connect with a friend or family member for a Virtual Visit (video call).